pboling/seed_migration/README.md

 ## Configuration

-`SeedMigration` can be configured using an initializer file.
+Use an initializer file for configuration.

 ### List of available configurations :